Almost symmetric submanifolds: Introduction

-A \emph{sub-Riemannian manifold} is a smooth manifold $M$ carrying a distribution $\mathcal D$ (a subbundle of the tangent bundle $TM$) and a smooth Riemannian metric $g$ defined only on vectors in~$\mathcal D$.
-A \emph{sub-Riemannian symmetric space}, introduced by Strichartz in~\cite{St}, is a sub-Riemannian manifold admitting a reflectional symmetry at each point, called a ``sub-symmetry'', that is, an involutive isometry that fixes the point, preserves the distribution and whose differential at the point is minus identity along the distribution.
-Strichartz also assumed homogeneity in the definition, but, in the case $\mathcal D$ is a contact distribution, the homogeneity follows from the symmetry assumption~\cite{FG}.
-Sub-Riemannian symmetric spaces were classified in dimensions $3$ and~$4$~\cite{St,FG2,Al} and in the case $\mathcal D$ is contact~\cite{FG,BFG} (there is also a more general classification of symmetric homogeneous contact manifolds, without involving metrics~\cite{AG}).
-It is clear that a homogeneous almost symmetric submanifold $M$ of Euclidean space can be viewed as an example of sub-Riemannian symmetric space, where the sub-symmetry is just the restriction of the almost symmetry of~$M$, so that the almost symmetric submanifold turns out to be a compatible embedding of a sub-Riemannian symmetric space into Euclidean space.
-Indeed, a posteriori we see that most examples of homogeneous almost symmetric submanifolds are embeddings of \emph{contact} sub-Riemannian symmetric spaces (cf.~tables in Theorem~\ref{thm:classif}).
+Recall that a \emph{sub-Riemannian manifold} is a smooth manifold $M$ carrying a distribution $\mathcal D$ (a subbundle of the tangent bundle $TM$) and a smooth Riemannian metric $g$ defined only on vectors in~$\mathcal D$.
+A sub-Riemannian symmetric space is a Sub-Riemannian manifold that admits an involutive isometry at each point, called a sub-symmetry, that preserves the $\mathcal D$ and whose differential is minus the identity on $\mathcal{D}$~\cite{St}.
+When $\mathcal{D}$ is contact, homogeneity follows from the existence of sub-symmetries~\cite{FG}.
+Homogeneous almost symmetric submanifolds provide concrete realizations of certain contact sub-Riemannian symmetric spaces inside Euclidean space.

+More generally, one can define the \emph{co-index of extrinsic symmetry} of $M$ at $p$ as the smallest integer $k$ such that there is an involutive ambient isometry preserving $M$, fixing the affine normal space at $p$ pointwise, and whose fixed point set in the tangent space has dimension~$k$.
+An interesting problem is to hierarchize submanifolds in terms of this invariant.